 Note: Phantom cue lists will display but cannot be locked to.
-See Cue List Properties (on page 283) to learn more about phantom cue lists.
+See Cue List Properties (on page 298) to learn more about phantom cue lists.

 - Display Cue Parts displays the individual parts of a part cue.
-When not enabled, the number of parts for that cue will display as a superscript number beside the cue's number. - Display Cue Links displays the Link/Loop (on page 263) information. - Display Scenes displays cue scene information. - Display PSD Time Countdown displays the cue category times countdown in the PSD as a cue is fading. - Display Master Playback Status displays the current cue's status information. - Display Fader Ribbon displays the fader ribbon, which shows the current fader page under the Master Playback Status.
+When not enabled, the number of parts for that cue will display as a superscript number beside the cue's number. - Display Cue Links displays the Link/Loop (on page 277) information. - Display Scenes displays cue scene information. - Display Follow/ Hang Indicator displays the Follow/ Hang arrow indicator before the cue number of any cue that will be triggered by a follow or hang. - Display PSD Time Countdown displays the cue category times countdown in the PSD as a cue is fading. - Display Master Playback Status displays the current cue's status information. - Display Fader Ribbon displays the fader ribbon, which shows the current fader page under the Master Playback Status.
 Not available on Element 2.